josephschmitt/alexa-libby/README.md

 # Libby Alexa Skill

-This is a skill built for Amazon's Alexa service that tells you about your Couch Potato, Sickbeard, Sonnar, or Radarr queue.
+This is a skill built for Amazon's Alexa service that tells you about your Couch Potato, Sickbeard, Sonarr, or Radarr queue.
 It allows you to ask Alexa the following:

 > Alexa, ask Libby to add the movie The Godfather
 >